 The Early Help Strategy is owned by Manchester Children’s Board.
 It is a key element of their overall vision to improve outcomes for children, young people and their families.
-However, it is also a joint approach by the voluntary sector, public sector organisations and communities and Macc was involved in the development of the Early Help Strategy 2015-18 alongside Manchester City Council, the NHS and Greater Manchester Police.
-An annual review is undertaken by the Children’s Board, and quarterly performance monitoring will ensure progress and improvements are being made.
-The full Manchester City Council's Early Help Strategy 2015-18 is available on Manchester City Council's website.
+The full Manchester City Council's Early Help Strategy 2018-21 is available on Manchester City Council's website.

 The Early Help Multi-Agency Levels of Need and Response Framework has been developed to assist those who work with children, young people and their families in Manchester.
 It aims to assist practitioners to identify the level of need of a child or young person (in the context of their family, environment and experiences) and provides simple guidelines on how to respond with the most appropriate and proportionate intervention at the right time.
 This guidance was co-produced with partners from the statutory and voluntary sectors, and children, young people and families in Manchester.
 The guidance provides a number of potential indicators that may highlight additional needs across a broad spectrum, and can be used to enhance collective understanding of risk.

-There is a Early Help Practitioner Zone available at https://manchester.fsd.org.uk/kb5/manchester/directory/directory.page?directorychannel=1-10.
 There are also three Early Help Hubs - North, Central and South.
-Their contact details are available on the Help & Support Manchester website.
+Their contact details are available on the Help and Support Manchester website

-There is now a consultation line available if workers are unsure whether to go along the route of Early Help or Safeguarding when making a referral after a concern has been raised.
-By contacting the consultation line, you talk directly with a social worker based at MASH who will advise which type of referral to make.
-Their telephone number is 0161 219 2895.
+This telephone number is available if workers are unsure whether to go along the route of Early Help or Safeguarding when making a referral after a concern has been raised.
+By contacting the number, you talk directly with Manchester Safeguarding Partnership who will advise which type of referral to make.
+Their telephone number is 0161 234 5001.